RavinSG/obsidian-cyber/Policies.md

 >
 >Policies tend to be slow to change, whereas standards change more frequently, and procedures and guidelines may be updated frequently to handle organisational needs or technology change, or for other business-related reasons.

+An **information security policy** will generally contain broad statements about cybersecurity objectives, including the following:

+- A statement of the importance of cybersecurity to the organization

+- Requirements that all staff and contractors take measures to protect the confidentiality, integrity, and availability of information and information systems

+- Statement on the ownership of information created and/or possessed by the organization

+- Designation of the CISO or other individual as the executive responsible for cybersecurity issues

+- Delegation of authority granting the CISO the ability to create standards, procedures, and guidelines that implement the policy

+Organisations commonly include the following documents in their information security policy library:

+- *Information security policy* that provides high-level authority and guidance for the security program

+- *Incident response policy* that describes how the organization will respond to security incidents

+- *Acceptable use policy* (AUP) that provides network and system users with clear direction on permissible uses of information resources

+- *Business continuity and disaster recovery policies* that outline the procedures and strategies to ensure that essential business functions continue to operate during and after a disaster, and that data and assets are recovered and protected

+- *Software development life cycle (SDLC) policy* that establishes the processes and standards for developing and maintaining software, ensuring that security is considered and integrated at every stage of development

+- *Change management and change control policies* that describe how the organization will review, approve, and implement proposed changes to information systems in a manner that manages both cybersecurity and operational risk